4rkal/blog/content/posts/url-shortener-go.md

 ---
 title: Build a URL shortener in Go
-description:
+description: I will be showing you how to create a url shortener in go.
 date: 2024-09-14T18:24:11+03:00
 draft: true
 tags:
   - golang
 ---
-In this article I will be going through how you can create a url shortener in go.
+In this article I will be going through how to make a url shortener in go.
 The final result will look something like this [shortr](https://app.4rkal.com), [source code](https://github.com/4rkal/shortr)

 This is a great weekend project especially if you're new to go.